Access Control

 Default users’ username/password are defined with dedicate parameters (except for dbsu password):

-: os dbsu name, postgres by default, better not change itpg_replication_username
+- pg_dbsu: os dbsu name, postgres by default, better not change it

 !> Remember to change these password in production deployment !